sujan1997/My-projects/README.md

 # My-projects
-List of All the projects that I haev worked on
+List of All the projects that I have worked on